Synchronous deautoconvolution algorithm for discrete-time positive signals via I-divergence approximation: Solving minimization Problem

 Assume $n$ is even, $n=2k$.
 Consider the equation in \eqref{eq:xj} for $j=k$,

-Lemma~\ref{lemma:R} gives $x_k^\star=r_k/S$.
-The complete solution to that equation is the content of Proposition~\ref{prop:neven}.
+Lemma~\ref{lemma:R} gives $x_k^\star=r_k/S$, provided $S>0$.
+The complete solution to \eqref{eq:xj} is the content of Proposition~\ref{prop:neven}.
 Before formulating the results of that proposition in full detail, we outline the underlying structure.
 Starting from the `middle' term $x^\star_k=\frac{r_k}{S}$ one sets up two recursions, for $x^\star_{k+l}$ and for $x^\star_{k-l}$, with $0\leq l \leq k$ that are solved in an alternating way.
-The explicit solution is presented in the proposition. \begin{proposition} Assume $n=2k$ and condition \eqref{eq:s2}.
+The explicit solution is presented in the proposition. \begin{proposition} Assume $n=2k$ and strenghten condition \eqref{eq:s2} to $S^2>0$.
 Then the system of equations \eqref{eq:xj} has the unique solutions $x^\star_j$ given by the following expressions.
 For $j=k$ one has $x^\star_{k}=\frac{r_{k}}{S}$.
 For $m>k$ one has

 and for $m\leq k$

 \end{proposition}

 \begin{proof} Recall $n=2k$.
 It follows from Lemma~\ref{lemma:R} that for the solutions one necessarily has $\sum_{j\leq k}x^\star_j=S$.
 The following procedure shows uniqueness.
 Knowing $x_k^\star$, we look at the equation for $x_{k+1}$, rewritten as $x_{k+1}(S-x^\star_k)=r_{k+1}$, which gives $x^\star_{k+1}$.
 Then we consider $x_{k-1}(S+x^\star_{k+1})=r_{k-1}$, from which we can now find $x^\star_{k-1}$.
 Iterating this procedure gives all solutions $x_j^\star$.